muratk5n/thirdwave/en/README.md

 ---

-Mr Freeze stays, he says "I like it here, it's cool over the summah, I will move to Gotham build an ice condo".
+Mr Freeze stays, he says "I like it here, it's cool over the summah, I will move to Gotham buy an ice condo".

 --